MYAirline

-MYAirline is a low cost carrier based in Malaysia founded in 2021.
-It is headquartered in Subang Jaya, Selangor and primarily operates from KLIA2, the low-cost carrier terminal of Kuala Lumpur International Airport.
+MYAirline was a short-lived Malaysian low-cost airline founded in 2021.
+It was headquartered in Subang Jaya, Selangor and primarily operated from KLIA2, the low-cost carrier terminal of Kuala Lumpur International Airport.
 The airline began its maiden flight on 1 December 2022 to Kuching International Airport.
+The company slogan was Your Experience Matters.

+On 12 October 2023, the airline announced that it has permanently suspended operations effective immediately due to “severe financial challenges”.

 History

 Origin

 The airline traces its origin from a discussion between Rayner Teo Kheng Hock, an airline industry veteran, and a Malaysian entrepreneur, Dato' Goh Hwan Hua in late 2020.
 The team identified that the post-pandemic travel recovery would establish a good potential to build a new airline, including a lower price rate for aircraft leases, as well as the surplus of airport slots and skilled aviation-related professionals.
 MYAirline was founded on 11 January 2021; and on October 28, 2021, the company's legal name was changed to Z9 Elite Sdn.
+Bhd. and subsequently to MYAirline Sdn.
 Bhd.

-On July 2022, the airline received its first aircraft, an Airbus A320 (9M-DAC) leased from Aircastle Limited.
-MYAirline's fleet was further developed by the arrival of its second (9M-DAB) and third aircraft (9M-DAG) on September and October 2022.
-The airline was granted its Air Operator Certificate on 27 September 2022 from the Civil Aviation Authority of Malaysia, as well as its Air Service License on 15th November 2022 from Malaysian Aviation Commission (MAVCOM).
+In July 2022, the airline received its first aircraft, an Airbus A320 (9M-DAC) leased from Aircastle Limited.
+MYAirline's fleet was further developed by the arrival of its second (9M-DAB) and third aircraft (9M-DAG) in September and October 2022.
+The airline was granted its Air Operator Certificate on 27 September 2022 from the Civil Aviation Authority of Malaysia, as well as its Air Service License on 15 November 2022 from Malaysian Aviation Commission (MAVCOM).
 The license awarded enables MYAirline to operate passenger and cargo services.

-The airline was initially rumoured to positioned itself as the nation's first ultra low cost carrier.
-However, on 5 October 2022, it was clarified by the airline's CEO, Rayner Teo that the carrier will performed as a low cost carrier.
+The airline was initially rumoured to position itself as the nation's first ultra low cost carrier.
+However, on 5 October 2022, it was clarified by the airline's CEO, Rayner Teo that the carrier will perform as a low cost carrier.